 Brewing is an ancient art that dates back thousands of years and is well-documented in most major civilizations throughout history.
 In modern times, technology has made this tradition less of an art, and more of a science.
 With the invention of the steam engine, thermometers, and other technology advancements, most beer brewing was done on a very small scale and was very inconsistent, and included adverse flavors.
 Recipes varied by region of the world, families, ingredients, and climate.
 Brewing had become an art that was perfected through generations using archaic techniques that only experience from trial and error could hone.
-Methods and temperature control throughout the fermentation process created a beer that is much different from the commonly consumed ales in the United States today.
+Methods and temperature control throughout the fermentation chilling process created a beer that is much different from the commonly consumed ales in the United States today.

 Fermentation Temperature Control

 Regardless of the time or era beer was made in, fermentation was always the key to success.
 Fermentation is the process by which yeast turns the glucose in wort to ethyl alcohol and carbon dioxide gas.
 This is what gives beer its alcohol content and carbonation.
-The fermentation process time varies depending on temperature, type of yeast used (dry or liquid) and weather you are producing a lager or beer.
+The fermentation time varies depending on temperature, type of yeast used (dry or liquid) and whether you are producing a lager or beer.
 Beer takes about 1-3 days to ferment when dry yeast is used and approximately 8-14 days to ferment when liquid yeast is used.
 Because lagers ferment at a cooler temperature, the fermentation process takes 2 weeks or more.

 An important factor to keep in mind during the brewing process is temperature .
 Ideal beer fermentation temperature is between 68 and 72° F. Lager requires lower temperatures, between 45 and 55°F. Fermenting above these ideal temperature ranges will result in the production of extremely fruity-flavored esters and harsh-flavored fusel alcohols.If the temperature gets too high, fermentation may stop altogether.
-Keeping your beer or lager within the ideal temperature range is important but can be difficult.
-Even when ambient temperatures are in the correct range, heat generated during the fermentation process can warm a 5 gallon batch of beer 10-15°F.
+Keeping your ale or lager within the ideal temperature range is important but can be difficult.
+Even when ambient temperatures are in the correct range, heat generated during the fermentation can warm a 5 gallon batch of beer 10-15°F.

 How to Keep Your Brew Cool